Alonei Abba: Waldheim

-In 1907 the colony Waldheim ("Forest Home" or "Forestville") was founded in 1907 by German Protestants affiliated with the Old-Prussian State Church on land purchased from the fellaheen village of Umm al-Amed.
+In 1907 the colony Waldheim ("Forest Home" or "Forestville") was founded by German Protestants affiliated with the Old-Prussian State Church on land purchased from the village of Umm al-Amed.
 Most of the colonists came from the German Colony (Haifa), which was founded by the Templers.
 In 1874, the Temple Society underwent a schism and envoys of the Evangelical State Church of Prussia's older Provinces successfully proselytised among the schismatics.
 Thus the Haifa German Colony became home to two Christian denominations and their congregations.
-While in Germany the Templers were regarded sectarians, the Evangelical proselytes gained major financial and ideological support from German Lutheran and United church bodies.
+While in Germany the Templers were regarded as sectarians, the Evangelical proselytes gained major financial and ideological support from Lutheran and United church bodies.
 This created an atmosphere of mistrust and envy among the German colonists in Haifa.
 Due to population increase and the ongoing urbanisation of Haifa, they searched for land to found new monodenominational colonies.
 Thus the Protestants founded Waldheim, while Templers settled in the neighbouring Bethlehem of Galilee.

-The purchase price of 170,000 francs was financed by a Haifa-based bank Darlehenskasse der deutschen evangelischen Gemeinde Haifa GmbH (Loan Bank of the Haifa Evangelical Congregation Ltd.) and completely refinanced by the Stuttgarter Gesellschaft zur Förderung der deutschen Ansiedlungen in Palästina (Stuttgart-based Company for the promotion of the German colonies in Palestine).
+The purchase price of 170,000 francs was financed by a Haifa-based bank Darlehenskasse der deutschen evangelischen Gemeinde Haifa GmbH and completely refinanced by the Stuttgarter Gesellschaft zur Förderung der deutschen Ansiedlungen in Palästina.
 The colony comprised 7,200,000 square meters (7,200 dunams).